ganeshrvel/quant-scrubbed/README.md

 - Stop trade after a percentage of value increase
 - Stop trade after a pre-set number fo retries
 - Increase the gas limits after each attempt
 - Automatically calculate the minimum amount of tokens required to execute a trade, which includes the gas and number of attempts.
-- Insert in a token at the T0th second of the IDO, via CLI
+- Snipe a token at the very first moment of an IDO launch via CLI

 ## Building from Source